 Solothurn Wellness Retreat is the realisation of Alicia’s long held vision of a place of healing where people will come to change their lives in the healthy and healing environment of a country farm.

-With a successful career in senior management and executive level roles in both the public and not for profit sectors; Alicia looks forward to combining her skills in leadership, business development, program design and project management with her passion for social justice.
+With a successful career in senior management and executive level roles in both the public and not for profit sectors; Alicia is combining her skills in leadership, business development, program design and project management with her passion for social justice.

 Alicia holds a B Justice with Distinction, Honours (1st class), Grad B Education and is a Prince2 certified Project Manager.
 Alicia’s work in program design has won various sector awards and she is also an experienced and capable facilitator and educator who has worked with diverse groups, including delivery of group based programs to people in prison with substance abuse issues.

-Alicia looks forward to building a high performing team of therapists who are experts in their fields and welcoming you to Solothurn: seeing you breathe deeply, cherish your blessings and reconnect with the best in yourself.
+Alicia is relishing the experience of building a high performing team of therapists who are experts in their fields.
+She looks forward to welcoming you to Solothurn: seeing you breathe deeply, cherish your blessings and reconnect with the best in yourself.

 “If I plant a green bough in my heart; the singing bird will come”